hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
-Code R115 cannot be used in automatic mode.
-It must be used in manual mode.
+Code R115 cannot be used while the program is running; it must be used when the program is stopped.
 {% endhint %}